vikingmanas/SimpleCalculator/README.md

 - Implement error handling for division by zero ⚠️

 ## Contributing 🤝
 Feel free to fork this repository and submit pull requests for improvements.
-Make sure to follow the project's code style when contributing. 🛠️
+Make sure to follow the project's code style when contributing.🛠️